laeblab/GBEX_BGI/README.md

 ### Considerations
 * (04-05-2021) Born from a desire to upgrade to React 17 and Bootstrap 4, I took a deep dive.
   * I found that react 17 is blocked by react-virtualized.
-A PM is ready, but for some reason not merged...
+A PR is ready, but for some reason not merged...
   * I then wanted to update the build system and doing that caused me to evaluate typescript and create react app
     * It always takes some time to get back into JS development due to the complexity of the dev/build environment with webpack, eslint, babel, etc. So I took a look a "create react app" and through that also typescript.